Sports in New York (state): NCAA

 The following is a list of current National Collegiate Athletic Association (NCAA) affiliates in New York state:

-NAIA

-The following is a list of National Association of Intercollegiate Athletics (NAIA) affiliates in New York state:

 USCAA

 The following is a list of United States Collegiate Athletic Association (USCAA) affiliates in New York state:

 Olympics

 New York hosted the 1932 and 1980 Winter Olympics at Lake Placid.
 The 1980 Games are known for the USA–USSR hockey game dubbed the "Miracle on Ice" in which a group of American college students and amateurs defeated the heavily favored Soviet national ice hockey team 4–3 and went on to win the gold medal against Finland.
-Along with St. Moritz, Switzerland and Innsbruck, Austria, Lake Placid is one of the three cities to have hosted the Winter Olympic Games twice.
+Along with St. Moritz, Switzerland and Innsbruck, Austria, Lake Placid is one of three cities to have hosted the Winter Olympic Games twice.

 New York City bid to host the 2012 Summer Olympics but lost to London.